-( 2011: 6–11)

 One might argue that well-being is just one way to pose the problem of integration for a normative social science.
 Perhaps this is so.
 But it is a fundamental one in terms of responsible intervention.
 It ripples outwards to issues that bring into question basic facets of how economics is currently conceived, and this is a contemporary matter of controversy that economics could do more to address, rather than evade, and which is centrally policy related in the most fundamental way: how should we/can we live?

 The core focus of mainstream economics has configured around relative scarcity and decision sets and has then addressed activity at the margin to seek out optimums implicitly assumed to be reproducible in perpetuity (subject to shocks).
 For ecological economists, speaking on behalf of the planet, this is spectacularly irresponsible.
-Most recently, Kate Raworth has sought to synthesise a new framing for economics that mediates between ecological limits and well-being based on her Doughnut Economics metaphor ( 2017).
+Most recently, Kate Raworth has sought to synthesise a new framing for economics that mediates between ecological limits and well-being based on her Doughnut Economics metaphor (2017).
 This is an intervention within economics that contests the form of authority that economics has acquired.
-It is an attempt to transform what it means to speak as an economist and to reposition economics as policy relevant.
+It is an attempt to transform what it means to speak as an economist and to reposition economics as policy relevant, though one might argue the position taken on growth is agnostic-complacent.

 Conclusion

 I began this chapter by noting that it is widely agreed that economists disagree, but it is also acknowledged that they do so according to common commitments, and that economists take it as a given that the role of the economist extends to intervention in public discourse and public policy.
 In this chapter, I have argued that in order to place themselves in a position to take responsibility as intervenors or policy contributors, economists must first reconsider what it means to be expert and what a social science is and can be.
 There is a great deal more to say that space does not allow.
 But it seems to me that these are primary.
 Without them, economics cannot address its adequacy as knowledge, its competency in research and its claims to policy credibility.
 It cannot be consistently capable of exercising the virtues that lead to dialogue in a democratic society regarding how we can and want to live, which are fundamental to any responsible social science.
 Of course, one might respond that this is just one more example of an economist leveraging expertise and not knowing when to shut up, and perhaps the only response to that is silence.

+References